gvwilson/buildtogether.tech/src/design/index.md

 When experienced developers *do* draw something for later use, they generally draw the following:

-[%i "diagrams!data structure" "data structure diagrams" %]Data structures[%/i%].
+Data structures[%i "diagrams!data structure" "data structure diagrams" %].
 :   These are blob-and-arrow pictures of the objects and containers that make up
     the program and the references that stitch them together.
 The more experience someone has, the fewer of these they need to draw, but everyone falls back on them eventually (particularly during difficult debugging sessions).

-The systems' [%i "conceptual architecture!diagram" "diagrams!conceptual architecture" %][%g conceptual_architecture "conceptual architecture" %][%/i%].
+The systems' [%g conceptual_architecture "conceptual architecture" %][%i "conceptual architecture!diagram" "diagrams!conceptual architecture" %].
 :   This shows how the important parts of the system fit together.
 It's also
     the least constrained, since it can include everything from specific sections of configuration files to class hierarchies to replicated web